josher19/apprenti/future.md

 # Future Predictions :crystal_ball:

+> The future is but a reflection of our imagination, the past is but a memory, ... all we have is the now.

 _Note_: It is easy to **over-estimate** the effect of technology in 2-5 years and severely **underestimate** effect in 10+ years.

 ## Less of: